lucasmz1/TL866CS-AppImage/README.md

 ./minipro-x86_64.AppImage -l | grep name_of_chip

-All Thanks to David Griffith for makinng this  software possible https://gitlab.com/DavidGriffith/minipro/
+All Thanks to David Griffith for making this software possible https://gitlab.com/DavidGriffith/minipro/